P3tru/WCSimDocker/README.md

 sudo pacman -S docker
 ```
 #### For MacOSX
-FYI, I am no mac user so I'd recommend to follow any other docs or tutorial you may find, for example you can get the .dmg [here](https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac)
+I am no mac user so I'd recommend to follow any other docs or tutorial you may find.
+You can find on the docker docs the .dmg file  [here](https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac).
 #### Windows
-Again I'd recommand to follow docker docs  [here](https://docs.docker.com/docker-for-windows/install/)
+Again I'd recommand to follow docker docs  [here](https://docs.docker.com/docker-for-windows/install/).

 ### Start the Docker Client service
-2. It depends which daemons manages your process :
+2. It depends which daemons manages your system processes :
 #### Systemd-Based Linux (Arch for example)
 ```bash
 sudo systemctl enable docker